Lokavaluto/monujo/README.md

 [gettext
 manual](https://www.gnu.org/software/gettext/manual/gettext.html#Editing).

+##### Emacs PO Editor mode

+With Emacs PO Editor mode, the `ufo` cycle to review a PO file:

+- Check all untranslated entries with `u`/`U` (next/previous
+  untranslated entry, knowing that it'll cycle once it reach the bottom/top, so you can just use `u` until it tells you it can't find any more untranslated entries).

+  These are new strings for which no translation was yet provided.

+  - On an untranslated entry, just use `ENTER` key.
+Edit the translation, then accept with `C-c C-c`.

+- Check all fuzzy entries with `f`/`F` (next/previous fuzzy entry, knowing that it'll cycle once it reach the bottom/top, so you can just use `f` until it tells you it can't find any more fuzzy entries),

+  These are entries whose message id have been modified and should be reviewed for probable adaptation.

+  - correct if necessary with `ENTER` key as specified for untranslated entries.
+  - unfuzzy the entries once you've reviewed it and/or finished editing it with `<TAB>` key.

+- Check all obsolete entries with `o`/`O` (next/previous obsolete
+  entry, knowing that it'll cycle once it reach the bottom/top, so you can just use `o` until it tells you it can't find any more obsolete entries),

+  These are entries that are not used anymore.
+You should usually delete them.

+  - Use `<BACKSPACE>` to delete the entry.

+Once you've finished the `ufo` cycle, the `PO` file is ready !

 #### Integrating a translated PO to Monujo

 Once the PO file is ready (all the new entries were translated and all